mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "And your kaln?
 Is this a good place for hae?"

 "Linyu," thi said as thi turned to hae and smirked, "likes to get into trouble.
-I told hae that guiding people to the shore was dangerous but thi still travels to Shaki with the prisoner ship every other day."
+I told hae that guiding people to the shore was dangerous but thi still goes out when it comes by."

 Linyu butted in, "They need help," thi said.
 "They don't deserve to die."